learn-co-students/regularisation-ds/README.md

 * [ ] Explain how information criteria help find the best value for the regularisation hyper-parameters
 * [ ] Describe the pre-processing necessary before applying regularisation
 * [ ] Run regularisation applied to linear regression learners
+* [ ] Compare the impact of regularisation when applied to datasets of increasing complexity/size

 ## Resources